awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

    ```

 **Note**
 These configuration settings are intended for experimentation purposes only\.
-To see all configuration options, open the manual page for the configuration file:
+To see all configuration options, read the manual page for the configuration file\.

 ```
 man softhsm2.conf